 Vigorous annual, trailing or climbing, succulent herb with a strong, somewhat pungent smell; stems diffuse, 3 m or more long, prostrate but with the tips ascending, often climbing over plants.
 Leaves peltate; petioles to 20 cm long, slightly eccentrically attached; lamina circular or somewhat reniform, 3-13(-15) cm diam., with 8-10 main radiating veins, adaxial surface glabrous, abaxial surface sparsely pilose or glandular, margins irregularly and shallowly lobed.
-Flowers solitary, on peduncles about as long as the leaves, 2.5-7 cm diam.
-Calyx 1.2-2 cm long; sepaline spur 2.5-3.5 cm long, narrowly conical, often curved toward the peduncle.
+Flowers solitary, on peduncles about as long as the leaves, 2.5-7.0 cm diam.
+Calyx 1.2-2.0 cm long; sepaline spur 2.5-3.5 cm long, narrowly conical, often curved toward the peduncle.
 Petals red, yellow or orange, often variously streaked inside with darker lines; posterior pair glabrous, claw 25 mm long, inserted just below the sinus of the 3 posterior sepals, above the orifice of the spur; 3 anterior petals bearded at the base, claw narrow, 5-10 mm long, inserted at the base of the ovary.
 Style shorter than the stamens; stigmatic branches slightly divergent.
 Mericarps somewhat globose, slightly flattened on the inner surfaces, rounded dorsally, obtusely ribbed, green.
 Flowering mostly Sep-May; fruiting Oct.-May.

-1 This work can be cited as: Gray AM (2009) 82 Tropaeolaceae, version 2009:1.
-In MF Duretto (Ed.)
+- 1 This work can be cited as: Gray AM (2009).
+Tropaeolaceae, version 2019:1.
+In MF de Salas (Ed.)
 Flora of Tasmania Online.
-2 pp. (Tasmanian Herbarium, Tasmanian Museum & Art Gallery: Hobart).
-ISBN 978-1-921599-22-4 (PDF). www.tmag.tas.gov.au/floratasmania

-2 Tasmanian Herbarium, Tasmanian Museum & Art Gallery, Private Bag 4, Hobart, Tasmania 7001, Australia.
+2 pp. (Tasmanian Herbarium, Tasmanian Museum and Art Gallery: Hobart). https://flora.tmag.tas.gov.au/treatments/tropaeolaceae/ - 2 Tasmanian Herbarium, Tasmanian Museum & Art Gallery, PO Box 5058, UTAS LPO, Sandy Bay, TAS 7005, Australia.

 Tas.
-(BEL, FLI, KIN, TSE); also naturalized in WA, SA, Qld, NSW, Vic.; native of the Andes region of S America.
+(BEL, FUR, KIN, TSE); also naturalized in WA, SA, Qld, NSW, Vic.; native of the Andes region of S America.
 In Tasmania, collections have been made in the north-west at Marrawah, the north-east at Bridport and Scottsdale, and in the south-east at Blackmans Bay, Kingston, and near Kingston.
 A fairly popular garden plant and often escaping from gardens and persisting locally in waste places, coastal areas and on roadside banks, often establishing from dumped garden-refuse; usually favouring damp situations, eg. coastal soaks, ditches and seepage areas on banks etc. Sparre and Andersson (1991) did not think that there are any known wild populations of T. majus and that it may be the result of a spontaneous hybridisation of T. ferreyrae Sparre and T. minus L.